 According to the National Institutes of Health (NIH), medical errors are the third leading cause of death in the United States.
 These errors, ranging from accidental neglect to deliberate misdiagnosis, can leave you and your loved ones contending with more than grief.

 Medical malpractice can be expensive to correct.
 Unanticipated deaths can leave you with a mountain of unexpected bills.
 If your loved ones do survive medical malpractice, the results of that mistreatment may severely decrease their overall quality of life.
+Consider hiring a New York personal injury lawyer if this is the case for you and your loved one.

 Whether you’re contending with a wrongful death or a long-lasting, medically-induced injury, Morelli Law Firm can help you take legal action.
 Our New York medical malpractice lawyers are at the ready.
 When you file a civil suit with our firm, we’ll fight for your maximum compensation.